myhades/ha-clash-controller/README.md

 Notes:
 1. If you can't find it in the integration list, make sure you've successfully installed the integration and rebooted.
 If so, try clearing the browser cache.
-2. If your endpoint is an IP address, make sure it's static or assign a static DHCP lease for it.
-Endpoint location changes will require you to re-add the integration.
+2. If your API location is an IP address, make sure it's static or assign a static DHCP lease for it.
+Location changes will require you to re-add the integration.
-3. This integration supports both http and https endpoints.
-If you're using a self-signed certificate, check the "Allow Unsafe SSL Certificates" box.
+3. This integration supports http and https.
+If you're using a self-signed certificate, check the "Allow Unsafe SSL Certificates" box and use it only in a secured network.
-(Not recommanded, since this option suppresses all warnings and could potentially leak your token, use it only for experimental purposes and/or in a secured network)

 ## Usage